BernH4/package_theft_warning_system/proposal.md

 ### Blynk
 - Notify the user in case of package theft and provide a link to the recorded video.
+-
-EDIT: After presentation on Thursday, maybe an alternative would be better suited to send text messages, for example Telegram API.
+EDIT: Maybe an alternative would be better suited to send text messages, for example Telegram API.

 ### Miscellaneous
 The project will primarily use Python for both the Raspberry Pi logic and Azure Functions.